Graham Hawkes: Deep Ocean Engineering

+After regular working hours, Hawkes and a team of engineers designed and started building Deep Flight, a positively buoyant submersible that would rely on winglets generating hydrodynamic forces for diving, targeting a dive rate of 600 ft/min.
+To save weight, the single-person Deep Flight relied on a glass fiber-reinforced pressure vessel, impregnated with syntactic foam.
+Its design influenced the Ocean Everest concept, which was intended to be a two-person submersible using a carbon fiber hull and meeting American Bureau of Shipping certification for operation to 30000 psi.

 In 1991, he made headlines when it was briefly thought that he and his team might have found the remains of 'Flight 19', missing in the Bermuda Triangle since 1945.

+Hawkes Ocean Technologies

 Hawkes left the day-to-day operations of Deep Ocean Engineering to found Hawkes Ocean Technologies (HOT) in 1996.
-HOT launched the Necker Nymph and DeepFlight Super Falcon which Hawkes designed.
+HOT would later launch the Necker Nymph and DeepFlight Super Falcon which Hawkes designed.

 Hawkes completed the design for the Deep Flight II two-person submarine in 1998.